Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 ### standby

-For bots using the handover protocol, this callback occurs when a message has been sent to your page, but your application is not the current thread owner.
+For bots using the handover protocol, this callback occurs when a message has been sent to your page, but your app is not the current thread owner.

 > - For more information, you can refer to Facebook's official doc, [standby](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/standby)